microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-00.md

  - Run the `sh HackSetup.sh` command in your cloud shell.
  - Follow the prompts in the shell.

+Fabric workspace and notebooks

 ## Success Criteria

 To complete this challenge successfully, you should be able to:

 - Verify that you have a storage account with the heart.csv data in a container
+- Verify that you have a Fabric workspace where your 4 notebooks are available
 - (Optional) Verify that your Azure ML workspace has correctly deployed (if completing Challenge)